seekiu/qnote/README.md

 # qnote

-LaTeX template for quick notes, with sane defaults
+A minimal LaTeX template for quick notes, with sane defaults, especially for Chinese.